-There are over one million confirmed cases of COVID-19 in the United States, and we are seeing more new cases every day.
+There are more than 32 million confirmed cases of COVID-19 in the United States, and we are seeing more new cases every day.

 Vaccination is the best way to prevent the spread of disease; however, there is no vaccine that can prevent coronavirus disease 2019 (COVID-19).
 This means that the best way to prevent spreading COVID-19 is by avoiding exposure to the virus.
 That means staying home and practicing good hygiene.
-Wash your hands frequently, practice social distancing, and call the MANA Fever Hotline (479) 435-2500 if you think you may have COVID-19.
+Wash your hands frequently, practice social distancing, and call your doctor’s office if you think you may have COVID-19.

 “Stay home and wash your hands” makes it sound easy, though.
 How can you keep yourself and your family happy and healthy during this difficult time?

 Should you stay home?

 - The U.S. government recommends that work and school should be conducted from home whenever possible.

 - Avoid discretionary travel—don’t travel unless you have to.

 - Do not visit nursing homes, retirement communities, or hospitals, unless you are providing critical assistance.